 Pronunciation forms an essential component of language learning and teaching, Speech Etiquette follows the traditional choice to use RP as a model accent for learners to aim at.

 RECEIVED PRONUNCIATION (RP)

 Received Pronunciation is the accent traditionally regarded as the standard for British English, and it has been associated with high social class.
 The word ‘received’ conveys its original meaning of ‘accepted’ or ‘approved’.
 RP is commonly described as the ‘British accent’ and is widely spoken in the south of England, and has most in common with the dialects of London, Oxford and Cambridge.

+Speech Etiquette is working with people from different walks of life with varied experience of the real world.
+You will get the benefits of their knowledge and expertise.
 From everyday essentials such as pronunciation and articulation to how to use English more accurately and the use of business English, Speech Etiquette has got you covered.
 Tutors and coaches are carefully handpicked by us to offer you the best tuition.
-With years of experience in teaching, mentoring and coaching, each tutor and coach excels in their own specific way to help you to reach your goals.
+With years of experience in business, teaching, mentoring and coaching, each tutor and coach excels in their own specific way to help you to reach your goals.

 Speaking well is attractive, it gives you confidence, improves self-esteem and opens new doors.
 A solid foundation gives you a better chance to build and master your own command of English.
 Nothing comes easy, it will take hard work and long hours but we will make it a fun and enjoyable journey for you.

 Speech Etiquette’s aim is to take your English out of the playground and into the real world.